Part 2 Course : The ADI driving test

 Driving instructor training provided by LDC

-The Part 2 course is made up of a programme of self-development exercises and study using our modern student centred open learning Part 2 driving instructor training DVD (5 hours of video footage), software, test guide and workbook.
-The duration of the open learning course is around 20 hours.
+The Part 2 course is made up of a programme of self-development exercises and study using our modern student centred open learning resources.

 In addition, your local LDC DVSA ORDIT qualified trainer would tailor a programme of in-car training to meet your specific needs.
 This in-car training would usually be spread over a number of sessions and be provided on a one-to-one basis to ensure no time is wasted waiting for or watching someone else drive.
 10 hours of in-car training is provided on a one-to-one basis as standard.
 However, you can choose to share your in-car training with another LDC student, in which case the training hours allotted would be doubled (i.e. increased pro-rata) to 20 hours.
-Up to a further 9 hours of free remedial one-to-one in-car Part 2 training is available in the unlikely event that you should not pass first time.
+On the Premium Course option up to a further 10 hours of free remedial one-to-one in-car Part 2 training is available in the unlikely event that you should not pass first time.
 Therefore, you are potentially looking at over 40 hours of training for Part 2 in total.

 Please note if you fail three attempts at Part 2 the DVSA require you to start the qualification process again and not until 2 years have elapsed from passing Part 1.